 African Lion Safari maintains one of the most successful conservation programmes for Asian elephants in North America.

-African Lion Safari’s goal is to continue its successful breeding programme for the endangered Asian elephant to conserve these magnificent animals for future generations.
+African Lion Safari’s goal is to continue its successful conservation programme for the endangered Asian elephant to conserve these magnificent animals for future generations.

 The park has had more second and third-generation births than any other facility in North America.